FabianSefranek/flask-youtube-converter/README.md

 A full stack flask/python youtube video/audio converter
 ## ⏰ Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The cronjob.py file lets you delete downloaded media that are older than 5 mins (changeable).

 ###  Prerequisites / Dependencies